 - 21.1 Moderators will return work directly to centres where instructed to do so by the awarding body.
 Coursework assessments submitted electronically will not normally be returned to centres. - 21.2 Centres are required to retain candidates' marked coursework, under secure conditions, whether or not it was part of the moderation sample, until all possibility of a review of moderation has been exhausted or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
 Where retention is a problem, because of the nature of the coursework, some form of evidence (e.g. photographic, audio or media recording) must be available.
 Centres are requested to keep a record of the examination numbers and names of those candidates whose work is included in the sample sent to or seen by moderators.
 This information may be required if there is a review of moderation at a later date.
-In the case of coursework stored electronically within the centre, protection from corruption should also be taken into account. - 21.3 An awarding body will retain exemplar work for archive and standardisation purposes.
-For information on copyright please see paragraphs 6.12 to 6.19 of the JCQ publication General Regulations for Approved Centres http://www.jcq.org.uk/exams-office/general-regulations
+In the case of coursework stored electronically within the centre, protection from corruption should also be considered. - 21.3 An awarding body will retain exemplar work for archive and standardisation purposes.
+For information on copyright please see paragraphs 6.12 to 6.19 of the JCQ publication General Regulations for Approved Centres.